leanprover-community/lean4-metaprogramming-book/md/main/overview.md

 >
 > ([Theorem Proving in Lean 2](http://leanprover.github.io/tutorial/08_Building_Theories_and_Proofs.html))

+We, on the other hand, just defined elaboration as the process of turning `Syntax` objects into `Expr` objects.

-These definitions are not mutually exclusive - elaboration is the transformation of `Syntax` into `Expr`s - it's just so that for this transformation to happen we need a lot of trickery - we need to infer implicit arguments, instantiate metavariables, perform unification, resolve identifiers, etc. etc. - and these actions can be referred to as "elaboration" on their own; similarly to how "checking if you turned off the lights in your apartment" (metavariable instantiation) can be referred to as "going to school" (elaboration).
+These definitions are not mutually exclusive - elaboration is, indeed, the transformation of `Syntax` into `Expr`s - it's just so that for this transformation to happen we need a lot of trickery - we need to infer implicit arguments, instantiate metavariables, perform unification, resolve identifiers, etc. etc. - and these actions can be referred to as "elaboration" on their own; similarly to how "checking if you turned off the lights in your apartment" (metavariable instantiation) can be referred to as "going to school" (elaboration).

 There also exists a process opposite to elaboration in Lean - it's called, appropriately enough, delaboration.
 During delaboration, `Expr` is turned into the `Syntax` object; and then the formatter turns it into a `Format` object, which can be displayed in Lean's infoview.
-Every time you log something to the screen, or see some output upon hovering over `#check`, it's the work of delaborator.
+Every time you log something to the screen, or see some output upon hovering over `#check`, it's the work of the delaborator.

-Throughout this book you will see references to the elaborator; and in the "Pretty Printing" extra chapter you can read on delaborators.
+Throughout this book you will see references to the elaborator; and in the "Extra: Pretty Printing" chapter you can read on delaborators.

 ## 3 essential functions and their syntax sugars